shivarya/epicsearch/README.md

 ```

 ####bulk_index
-Shorter expression for bulk indexing
+Shorter expression for bulk indexing.
+If you use cloneClientParams in config, this will also flush the bulk indexes to the other destination.

 ```
   es.bulk_index({